Have you ever been confused by a passage in the Bible that seemed to contradict to something else in the Bible?

 In essence there are two questions we should ask when reading any scripture in the Bible: (i) What does this passage mean in light of the finished work of the cross?
 And (ii) who is the writer writing to or about?

 To hear some people preach today you might conclude that the cross was of no significance.
 In truth, Jesus’ death on the cross is the single most important event in human history.

 Before the cross the old law covenant reigned.
-But after the cross a new covenant based on grace made the old covenant obsolete (Heb 8:13).
-Under the old covenant you were blessed if you were good, but under the new covenant we are blessed because He is good.
+But after the cross a new covenant made the old one obsolete (Heb 8:13).
+Under the old covenant you were blessed if you were good, but under the new covenant we are blessed because God is good.
 Consider these contrasts from scripture:

 Before the cross we were blessed when we obeyed and cursed when we disobeyed (Deut 11:26-28).
-But after the cross we are blessed because we are forgiven (Rms 4:8) and we are redeemed from the curse of the law (Gal 3:13).
+But after the cross we are blessed because Jesus obeyed and we are redeemed from the curse of the law (Eph 1:3, Gal 3:13).

 Before the cross loving your neighbor meant not coveting his wife or property (Deut 5:21).
 But after the cross we love and accept others because Christ loves and accepts us (1 Jn 4:19; Rms 15:7).

 Before the cross God was distant and unapproachable (Ex 19:12).
 But because of the cross we have been brought near to God to receive mercy and find grace (Eph 2:13; Heb 4:16).

 Before the cross God held us responsible for our sins and not even sacrifices could clear a guilty conscience (Lev 5:17; Heb 9:9).
 But because of the cross Jesus’ blood cleanses us from a guilty conscience and he remembers our sins no more (Heb 8:12, 10:22).